 Before you know it, your teenager will be leaving the nest.
 So, take the opportunity now to teach your teenager some critical life skills.
-Like laundry, how to shop for groceries, and some basic first aid.
+Like laundry, how to shop for groceries, and some basic first aid, here are things every teenager should know before leaving home.

 Top 10 Life Skills for Teens: